-Jim is a partner in the Global Mining and Metals Practice at Heidrick and Struggles.
+Jim is a consultant to and prior partner in the Global Mining and Metals Practice at Heidrick and Struggles.
 He has also led the CEO and Board of Directors Practice for Heidrick and Struggles.
 He conducts chair and non-executive director searches in Australia and New Zealand for the Chief Executive Officer and Board of Directors Practice.

 Jim started his career with Phillip Morris in mergers and acquisitions and was an economist with General Motors Holden.
 He has worked with numerous companies in the oil, gas and resource sectors including Anglo American, AngloGold, Arcelor Mittal, BHP Billiton, Peabody Energy, and Xstrata.

 Rod has over 25 years of operational and executive leadership positions in the Resources and Engineering Services sectors.
 His most recent role was as Managing Director of Calibre Group Ltd, an ASX listed engineering, asset management and construction services company.

 Prior roles include Managing Director of ASX and AIM listed Consolidated Minerals Ltd, Projects Director with Anglo American PLC and Divisional Director with Anglo American Platinum Ltd.

 Neil is the inventor of the Fluid Highway™ and founder of Long Pipes Ltd. He has been instrumental in the creation of a number of companies in a range of industries.
 Neil founded composite technologies company Quickstep Holdings Ltd (ASX code QHL).

 He also designed and produced the Australian manufactured Eagle Aircraft, which was listed on the ASX in 1987 and later acquired by the Malaysian government.
 Neil has over 40 patents and started his career as a barrister and solicitor in corporate law.